CreatieveNaam/po-paradigma/README.md

 5 | r8
 6 | r9

 What we see in the table is that the ID of the syscall is stored in the rax register.
 The first argument in the rdi register and so on.
-So when you want to use a syscall you first need to store the ID value of the syscall in the rax register, the value of the first argument in the rdi register and so on.
+So when we want to use a syscall, we first need to store the ID value of the syscall in the rax register, the value of the first argument in the rdi register and so on.
 [This](http://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/) table shows all syscall for the x64 instruction set and which value should be stored in which register.

-Let's use sys_write as example.
+Let's use sys_write as an example.
 We want to write "Hello, World!\n" to the screen.
 If we look at the syscall table we see that the ID associated with sys_write is 1.
 So we want to store 1 in the rax register.
 We do this using the following command: `mov rax, 1`.
 We need to store the file descriptor in the rdi register.
 There are three file descriptors:

 description | number
 --- | ---